gradle/gradle/design-docs/testing-toolkit.md

 The previous stories set up the basic mechanics for the test-kit.
 Daemons started by test-kit should be isolated from the machine environment:

 - Test-kit uses only daemons started by test-kit.
+- Test kit daemons are not affected by build using custom gradle user home dir (i.e. isolate daemon base dir)
 - Configuration in ~/.gradle is ignored, such as `init.gradle` and `gradle.properties`
 - Daemons use default JVM arguments that are more appropriate to test daemons.
 Best option might be to use the JVM defaults.
 - Daemons are reused by tests.